A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: Introduction

 \section{Introduction}

 } \IEEEPARstart{D}{eep} learning~\cite{lecun2015deep} has brought many breakthroughs to computer vision, where convolutional neural networks (CNN) take a dominant position and become the fundamental infrastructure of many modern vision systems.
-In particular, a number of state-of-the-art CNN models, such as AlexNet~\cite{krizhevsky2012imagenet}, ResNet~\cite{he2016deep}, and EfficientNet~\cite{tan2019efficientnet}, have been proposed over the past decade and achieved unprecedented advances in a variety of vision problems, including image classification, object detection, semantic segmentation, and image processing to name a few.
-On the other hand, existing vision systems can be built on top of various input modalities as humans do, such as 2D images (\emph{e.g.,} natural and medical images), videos, 3D data (\emph{e.g.,} point clouds and meshes), as well as multimodal inputs (\emph{e.g.,} image + text).
+In particular, a number of state-of-the-art CNN models, such as AlexNet~\cite{krizhevsky2012imagenet} and ResNet~\cite{he2016deep}, have been proposed and achieved unprecedented advances in a variety of vision problems, including image classification, object detection, semantic segmentation, and image processing to name a few.
+Moreover, existing vision systems take various input modalities as humans do, such as 2D images (\emph{e.g.,} natural and medical images), videos, 3D data (\emph{e.g.,} point clouds and meshes), as well as multimodal inputs (\emph{e.g.,} image + text).

-Despite the proliferation of CNN-based methods that excel at dealing with grid-like data structures like images, there is an emerging sense in the computer vision community that the non-grid topology information of data is crucial for representation learning but is yet to be thoroughly studied.
-Upon observing that human's capacity for combinatorial generalization largely relies on their cognitive mechanisms for representing structure and reasoning about relations~\cite{battaglia2018relational}, mimicking humans' learning and decision-making processes could improve the vision model's performance and provide logical pieces of evidence for the final prediction.
-For instance, in the task of object recognition, the state-of-the-art neural networks prefer to focus on perceiving the existence of objects separately, whereas the dependencies and interaction of different objects have received scant attention.
+Despite the proliferation of CNN-based methods that excel at dealing with input data defined on regular grids, such as images, there is an emerging sense in the computer vision community that visual information with an irregular topology is crucial for representation learning but is yet to be thoroughly studied.
+Upon observing that human capacity for combinatorial generalization largely relies on their cognitive mechanisms for representing structures and reasoning about relations~\cite{battaglia2018relational}, mimicking human learning and decision-making processes could improve the performance of vision models.
+For instance, in the task of object recognition, state-of-the-art neural networks prefer to focus on perceiving separate objects, whereas the dependencies and interactions among different objects have received scant attention.